-The PHA will maintain a re-examination tracking system and 90 to 120 days in advance of the scheduled annual re-exam effective date, the head of household will be notified by mail that he/she is required to attend a reexamination interview on a specified date or reschedule a date in advance if the scheduled date is unacceptable.
-If the family fails to keep the scheduled appointment, a second notice will be sent notifying the family of a second interview date.
-If the family fails to keep this second appointment, a Termination Notice will be sent.
-The Termination Notice will be voided if the family makes and keeps a recertification appointment, and provide all documents need to complete certification, prior to the effective date of the termination.
+The BGHD will maintain a re-examination tracking system and 90 to 120 days in advance of the scheduled annual re-exam effective date, the head of household will be notified by e-mail/mail that he/she is required to complete the re-examination process on the BGHD portal, or contact the office and request it to be processed by mail or in person.
+Tenants will be encouraged to complete their re-examination process on-line on BGHD portal.
+Interviews could be conducted by phone or in person.
+If the family fails to complete the process on-line/mail/in person, or respond to all attempts for an interview, a second notice will be sent.
+If the family fails to respond to this second notice, a Termination Notice will be sent.
+The Termination Notice will be voided if the family makes and keeps a recertification interview, and provide all documents need to complete certification, prior to the effective date of the termination.
 If all required recertification documents are not received at least 60 days prior to the recertification date a Termination Notice will be sent.